miroapp/app-examples/examples/monetization-with-stripe/README.md

 # Monetization with Stripe Miro App

-This app shows how to implement monetization using a paywall with Stripe to ask users to pay for a feature.
-To enable the payed feature, users need to pay a one time payment using Stripe.
+This app shows how to implement monetization using a paywall with Stripe to ask users to make a one time payment for a feature.

 # 👨🏻‍💻 App Demo